Spatial Interpolation

 st_transform(3735)

-The above examples use population (pop
+The above examples use population (pop) weights, but

-weights can be used by changing
+homes or area weights can be used by changing

-the weights
+the weights argument.

 Note that we lose variability when interpolating from a smaller geography to a larger geography.
 This is especially noticeable when interpolating from tract to ZCTA.